oracle/cloud-native-devops-workshop/blackjack/README.md

 The result is you will learn to take an application developed locally and deploy it to Oracle Cloud.

-You must use your Oracle Cloud trial account to perform the lab and run the blackjack card game.
+You use your laptop and your Oracle Cloud trial account to perform the lab and run the blackjack card game.

 ## First, Get an Oracle Cloud Account

--   Prior to arriving at the event, you must obtain access to your own Trial account.
+-   •	Prior to arriving at the event, please obtain access to your own Trial account.
 Trial accounts can be obtained at [Try It](http://cloud.oracle.com/tryit)

 ## Second, Configure your Client Environment

-1. Your client environment **must be configured prior** to attempting the Hands-on-labs.
+1. Your computer’s environment must be configured prior to attempting the Hands-on-labs.

-    You must download and create a local development environment on your personal device to setup a Git and Maven environment so that you can clone this to your Oracle Developer Cloud Service instance.
-      -  Download Netbeans or your favorite IDE
-      -  Git
-      -  Maven
-      -  JDK 8

-2. Please follow the instruction in PART I ([Windows](1-local-windows-setup.md) or [Mac](1-local-mac-setup.md)) of the Lab Guides prior to attempting the Labs.
+Please follow the instruction in the linked documents  ([Windows](http://www.oracle.com/webfolder/technetwork/tutorials/OracleCode/Windows-HOL-setup.pdf) or [Mac](http://www.oracle.com/webfolder/technetwork/tutorials/OracleCode/Mac-HOL-setup.pdf)) of the Lab Guides prior to attempting the Labs.

+2. Download the following files from GitHub (they are in the list on [this page](https://github.com/oracle/cloud-native-devops-workshop/tree/master/blackjack)
+-   •	Blackjack.zip
+-   •	Helloworld-Example.zip
+-   •	pom.xml

 ## How to View the Lab Guides